Metaphysical Unified Field Theory of Disciplines:

 When mathematical abstraction is loosed from substrate loyalty, simulation expands: infinite artificial universes, routed perceptions, and synthetic worlds generated by those playing with—or attempting to rob—the predicates of others.

-This is why the Logos must now be recovered not as proportioning closure, scarcity, or abstract rational measure, but as abundant, non-rationing, and reparative.
+This is why the Logos must now be recovered as abundant, non-rationing, and reparative, not as proportioning closure, scarcity, or abstract rational measure.
 The Logos does not escape accountability through philosophy.
 It speaks through an integrated anthropological soul called to repair what foolishness and evil have left standing—wounded, traumatizing, and awaiting eschatological restoration.

-Metaphysics is immanently intelligible through conation alone [1].
-Because contexts of history and nature are not clumpy, no category of people has identical experiences of stress, insight, or breakthrough in understanding, only a contextually shared language with varying ability to accord with the Trinitarian Logos.
+Metaphysics is immanently intelligible through conation alone.[7]
+Because contexts of history and nature are not clumpy, no category of people has identical experiences of stress, insight, or breakthrough in understanding.
+People share a contextual language with varying ability to accord with the Trinitarian Logos.

 Because awareness is situated by phylogenetic inheritance, ontogenetic development, and local time-field stress, not all bearers occupy the same perceptual horizon.
-Relativity here does not dissolve truth into perspective; it distributes responsibility according to discernment.
+Relativity here does not dissolve truth into perspective.
+It distributes responsibility according to discernment.
 What one can recognize by conscious judgment, one is tasked to bear: to warn, intervene, triage, serve, teach, or repair.
-Discernment is therefore not privilege but obligation.
+Discernment is obligation, not privilege.
 Awareness becomes consciousness when perception passes from self-registration into entrusted response for others.

 Reality is disclosed by whether a configuration bears time under entropic stress into conation—the will to repair for others—not by abstraction, spatialized ontology, or probabilistic spread.
 Time is a field of accumulation or disaccumulation, not a neutral container.